terencefan/toxy/README.md

 # Toxy

+**Still in progress**

-A microservice tool.
+A thrift microservice proxy.

+It can proxy api to multiplex services through `multiplexed protocol`, and transform (`binary protocol`, `buffered socket transport`) to **any** combinations of `protocol`, `transport`, `transport wrapper`.

-## Design Purpose
+## Other Design Purpose

-1. Simply transcode through protocols.
-(Binary <-> Compact)
+1. Gracefully shutdown. (by return a application exception)
-2. Metric api data (count, response-time).
+2. Metric api statistic data. (statsd protocol)
-3. Work as a proxy, listening on a `port` and proxy rpc request to bankend server via `HTTP`, `Buffered` or `Framed`.
-4. Gracefully downgrade specified apis while backend server is down.
+3. Gracefully downgrade specified apis while backend service is down. (return empty value)
-5. Provide JSON http api at the same time.
-6. Work with multiple backend servers through `MultiplexedProcessor`
+4. Provide a socket pool to backend service which uses `socket transport`

+Nice to have:

+1. tracking.
+2. parallel.

 ## Config